Depending on where you live, property taxes can range from a slight inconvenience to a crushing expense.

 However you find it, if it seems too high, take the next step: Look online or contact your local property assessor’s or appraiser’s office and find out exactly how they arrive at values.
 Then determine how the appeals process works.

-When property values were plunging here in South Florida, it seemed that my appraised value was way too high.
+When property values were plunging here in South Florida during the Great Recession, it seemed that my appraised value was way too high.
 Then I learned the assessor’s office was using prior year values to determine current year assessed values.
 For example, my 2012 tax bill, due in November 2012, was based on the value of my home between Jan.
 2, 2011, and Jan.
 1, 2012.
-So here they’re using values beginning nearly two years before bills are sent out.
+So where I live, they’re using values beginning nearly two years before bills are sent out.

 The point is, before you start challenging values, be sure you understand where they came from.

 It’s also important to understand how properties are appraised.
-Where I live, the appraiser’s office uses sales to determine values, placing more weight on more recent sales.
-To find out how properties are appraised where you live, either call the applicable county office, or do a search online: “How property values are determined in (your county, state).”
+In my county, the appraiser’s office uses property sales to determine values, placing more weight on more recent sales.
+To find out how properties are appraised where you live, either call the applicable county office, or do an online search for “How property values are determined in (your county, state).”

 After understanding how appraisals are conducted, if you think you have a case, do another search: “How to appeal property taxes in (your county, state).”
 You’ll probably find simple instructions.
 As an example, here’s what I found with those search terms for my county: